pyth-network/pyth-crosschain/target_chains/cosmwasm/README.md

 cd ./tools
 npm ci

-# if you want to build specifically for injective
+# if you want to build specifically for one chain
-npm run build-contract -- --injective
+npm run build-contract -- --[injective|osmosis]

 # else a generic cosmwasm contract can be build using
 npm run build-contract -- --cosmwasm